timnarr/valley-vscode/README.md

 ***

 Valley is available for free in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TimGrochowski.valley-vscode).
-If you enjoy using it and want to say thank you then you can [buy me a coffee](https://www.buymeacoffee.com/TimGr).
+If you enjoy using it and want to say thank you then you can [buy me a coffee](https://www.buymeacoffee.com/TimGr) and/or rate it/write a review in the [marketplace](https://marketplace.visualstudio.com/items?itemName=TimGrochowski.valley-vscode&ssr=false#review-details) ✨.

 **Enjoy** ❤️